This is Our Budapest gay travel guide. We will cover the city’s major attractions, best accommodations, bars, gay events, and more.

 How to get to the city

-The most common ways to get to Budapest are by plane, train, or road by either car or bus – although you can even get a boat from Viena and Bratislava.
+The most common ways to get to Budapest are by plane, train, or road—either car or bus—although you can even take a boat from Vienna and Bratislava.

 By plane

-There are various direct flights from all over Europe to Budapest airport.
-Therefore it is easily reached with a plane.
+Various direct flights from Europe to Budapest airport are easily reached by plane.
 However, there aren’t many direct connections with Budapest from the U.S. or other parts of the world.
-But there are several indirect flights with stopovers in Frankfurt, London, Paris, Vienna, or Madrid.
-If you want to get a good flight, click here and check out the best deals.
+Several indirect flights with stopovers exist in Frankfurt, London, Paris, Vienna, and Madrid.
+If you want a good flight, check out the best deals here.

-Note: To find out more ways how to get to the city, please visit our Budapest travel guide.
+Note: To find out more about getting to the city, please visit our Budapest travel guide.

 Gay Scene